VicAlexandre/memory_pool/README.md

 ## 📖 Examples

-(TODO: Showcase a few simple examples of how the library is used in practice.)
+Includes a sample program that uses the library to allocate and deallocate memory blocks of different sizes.
+More examples will be added soon.

 ## 👥 Contribution
-Contributions to any code here are more than welcome, since it's only the beginning of the project!

-Note: This project is a work-in-progress.
+This project is a work-in-progress.
 Feedback, suggestions, and contributions are highly appreciated.